Skip to content

 1️⃣ Which one is a myth, and which one is a natural side effect?

-2️⃣ Are they caused by another disorder that was present or the placebo effect?
+2️⃣ Are they caused by another disorder that was present or the nocebo effect?

 Each of these questions is a matter of controversy, so let’s focus on clearing them out through various studies:

-This is the most commonly spoken side effect that Finasteride has, and although it is rare, it is not a myth but totally a real possibility.
+This is the most commonly spoken side effect of Finasteride, and although it is rare, it is not a myth but totally a real possibility.

-Especially when we look at the history of Finasteride, we can see that the first studies made regarding its side effects and risks mainly focus on whether it affects/decreases the sex drives of patients.
-However, a more recent study completed in 2017 has brought new evidence that changed our perception of why and how all the sexual side effects of Finasteride (including decreased sex drive) occur.
+Looking at the history of Finasteride, we can see that the first studies about its side effects mainly focused on whether it affects the sex drives of patients.
+However, a study from 2017 has brought new evidence that changed our perception of why and how all the sexual side effects of Finasteride occur.

 And out of the study, researchers have found two crucial outcomes:

-Based on this information and future observation, the group of doctors and researchers conducting this study realized that another factor was highly affecting the appearance rate of decreased sex drive and all other potential side effects: The placebo effect.
+Based on this information and future observation, the group of doctors and researchers conducting this study realized that another factor was highly affecting the appearance rate of decreased sex drive and all other potential side effects: The nocebo effect (or the placebo effect, but occurring negatively). 👈

 Overall, this side effect is not a myth.
 Still, it’s scarce and usually triggered due to heavy stress, which is why it is always best to consult your doctor to learn that the side effects of Finasteride are rare.
 There is nothing to worry about as long as you are under your doctor’s supervision.